To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 - I believe most pet's food related allergies/sensitivities can be solved with a homemade diet.

 - I believe our pets deserve variety of flavor and texture in their food, just like we want for ourselves.
-And I believe it's absolutely false in most cases that a dog's diet shouldn't be changed (or must be transitioned slowly) because it upsets their digestion.
-If a dog gets sick because its diet is changed, its because the diet is flawed to begin with.
+And I believe it's absolutely false in most cases that a dog's diet shouldn't be changed because it upsets their digestion.
+If a dog gets sick because its diet is changed, it's because the diet is flawed to begin with.

 - I believe the public is scared of making their own pet food because they have been so misled for so many years.
 They have been led to believe that a pet's nutritional needs are so complex that only a corporation could possibly muster up the expertise to get it right.
 And we can always trust corporations, can't we?
 Now I don't want my readers to feel shame for not making homemade food out of fear for their pet's nutritional needs.
 Good for you for wanting the best for your pet!
 But I beg you to consider that there's a better way.